 This temple and its grounds are said to have been built in 1384, though parts of it have been reconstructed over time.

 It’s a fascinating, beautiful complex, full of intricate pagodas and chedi.
 There are literally hundreds of Buddha statues here too, though most are damaged in some way.

 During the sacking of Ayutthaya, the Burmese defaced and destroyed many of the religious images.
-There are piles of parts of Buddha statues around temples in Ayutthaya, which can seem a bit grisly at times.
-They are being put back together, but it’s like the most difficult puzzle in the world.
+There are piles of fragments of Buddha statues around temples in Ayutthaya, which can seem a bit grisly at times.
+They are being put back together, but it’s like the world’s most difficult jigsaw puzzle.